 Let $n=1$.
 The Godbillon-Vey class is defined by a generator of $H^3(W_1,\O1)\cong\Real$.
 Let $\F$ be the Reeb foliation on the three dimensional sphere.
 It is known that the usual Godbillon-Vey class of $\F$ is trivial in $H^3(S^3)$ \cite{Tamura}.
 The triviality of the Godbillon-Vey class in $H^3(S(S^3/\F)/\O1)\cong H^3(BG)$ may be shown by means of the noncommutative geometry: if the Godbillon-Vey class of a foliation is non-trivial in $H^3(BG)$, then the corresponding von~Neumann algebra has a non-trivial type III component \cite{H-k}, \cite[p.
 245, p.
 261]{Connes}.
 On the other hand, the von~Neumann algebra of the Reeb foliation is of type I, \cite[p.
 54]{Connes}.
-In contrast, in \cite{BGG}, we show that the Godbillon-Vey class of $\F$ is non-trivial in $H^3(S(S^3/\F)/\O1)$.
+In contrast, in \cite{BGG}, we show that the Godbillon-Vey class for some Reeb foliations $\F$ is non-trivial in $H^3(S(S^3/\F)/\O1)$.
 We conclude that the map $H^*(S(M/\F)/\On)\to \vH^*(M/\F)$ that we constructed here is in general non-injective.